Here’s 4 Shilshole Bay Downwind Runs that will build your skills for paddling on Puget Sound.

 There’s two runs for northerlies which usually occur on high pressure days which produce the northerly winds.
 Both are on the Ballard side of the bay surrounding Shilshole Marina.

-Salmon Bay to Meadow Point (GG) and Back
+Salmon Bay to Meadow Point (Golden Gardens) and Back:

 Meadow Point is the NW corner of Golden Gardens Park.
 Tidal current wraps around the point as do freighter and boat waves.
 It’s an active place on certain days, glassy on others often with sea lions on the offshore port buoy.